 Is non-alcoholic beer better for you than regular beer?

-If you are looking to reduce your alcohol content absolutely!
-It gets mocked by therapists sometimes but I deal in the real world.
+Suppose you are looking to reduce your alcohol content absolutely!
+Of course, it gets mocked by therapists sometimes, but I deal in the real world.

-What can you suggest that is an alcoholic free alternative to beer?
+What can you suggest that is an alcohol-free alternative to beer?

-I am a big fan of alcohol free gin which is now a real quality product.
-I write a review of my favorites here.
+I am a big fan of alcohol-free gin, which is now a real quality product.
+I write a review of my favourites here.

-I would love to know what your views are on alcoholic free beer and if you have any recommendations?
-Have you successfully used it to reduce your alcohol intake?
+I would love to know your views on alcoholic free beer and if you have any recommendations?
+Also, have you successfully used it to reduce your alcohol intake?

 Please leave your message below as I would love to hear from you.